-You work in a large environment in which new settings need to be rolled out to a great number of endpoint devices at once or in which the fail-safe rollout of new settings is mission-critical for the organization concerned.
+You work in an environment in which new settings need to be rolled out to a great number of endpoint devices at once or in which the fail-safe rollout of new settings is mission-critical for the organization concerned.
 Too many simultaneous requests from the devices for one UMS Server may lead, however, to intermittent failures.
 As a result, the devices will not get new settings during the boot process.

 You need a method that ensures that every device can get new settings at any time, even at the start of a workday shift when a large number of devices may simultaneously contact the UMS Server via LANs, WLANs, and WANs, searching for new configuration profiles or firmware updates.